t16ing/env2/README.md

 | File Manager | ranger     | `https://github.com/t16ing/.ranger` |

 - Use `install/05-optional/install-nvim.sh` to install neovim.
+- Use `install/02-develop/install-vimplugin.sh` to complete vim plugin dependency.
 - Use `install/05-optional/install-ranger.sh` to install ranger.

 ## How To Install `env2`